 Cologne is a city located on both sides of the Rhine, close to Germany’s borders with Belgium and the Netherlands.
 Cologne is a major cultural centre for the Rhineland.
 It has over 30 museums to visit and hundreds of galleries wander through.

 The airport of Cologne is right between Cologne and Bonn.
 It has good connections to the road network as well as to the bus and railway network.
 The recently modernised Intercity-Express (ICE) railway station begins in the centre of the Airport allowing travel directly into the city, which is very handy.

 Cologne has many hotels, guesthouses, B&B’s and hostels to cater for its Carnival visitors.

-Hostel Koln is right next to Neumarkt, right in the centre of the celebrations but also in a quiet street.
-The rooms have a comfy beds with a duvet, an ensuite bathroom, plenty of plugs and good wi-fi connection.
-The hostel is quite big, and offers a huge buffet, full of healthy food like bircher muesli, salads and juice, as well as eggs, bacon, sausages, all served until 12pm.
+Hostel Koln is right next to Neumarkt, right in the center of the celebrations but also in a quiet street.
+The rooms have comfy beds with a duvet, an ensuite bathroom, plenty of plugs and a good wi-fi connection.
+The hostel is quite big and offers a huge buffet, full of healthy food like bircher muesli, salads and juice, as well as eggs, bacon, sausages, all served until 12pm.

-For the best hotels and Airbnb’s in Cologne during Carnival head to the map below.
+For the best hotels and Airbnb’s in Cologne during Carnival head to the map here.

 Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
 Book your stay for Cologne Carnival 2020 using the map below!